phtj/patrick-janssen/service.md

 ## Editorial Roles

+- 2016: Member of the Paper Selection Committee for the Conference on Computer Aided Architectural Design Research in Asia (CAADRIA 2018).
-- 2016 – ongoing: Chair of the Paper Selection Committee for the Conference on Computer Aided Architectural Design Research in Asia (CAADRIA 2017).
+- 2016: Chair of the Paper Selection Committee for the Conference on Computer Aided Architectural Design Research in Asia (CAADRIA 2017).
 - 2017: Patrick Janssen, Paul Loh, Marc Schnabel and Aleksandra Raonic, eds.
 2017.
 Proceedings of the 22nd International Conference on Computer-Aided Architectural Design Research in Asia (CAADRIA 2017).
 - 2013: Rudi Stouffs, Patrick Janssen, Stanislav Roudavski, and Bige Tuncer, eds.
 2013.
 Proceedings of the 18th International Conference on Computer-Aided Architectural Design Research in Asia (CAADRIA 2013).
 - 2008: Anand Bhatt, Patrick Janssen, and Odilo Schoch, eds.
 2008.
 International Journal of Architectural Computing, Volume 6, Number 4.